 “Those around me who didn’t have to stop and work, had an extra year just to train, I went back a year.
 That felt embarrassing.”

-“At the start I was definitely naïve, I thought I could do the hours [9am-10pm most days] and then train.
-There were so many times I just wanted to quit.
-With lack of funding and my national governing body not believing in me either and I was really beating myself up.”
+“At the start I was definitely naïve, I thought I could do the hours [9am-10pm most days] and then train but with the lack of funding and my national governing body not believing in me, I was really beating myself up.”

 Then, just days after his birthday, the notification came: Gymshark Ltd, £8,875.
 A direct message on Twitter confirmed the news: